actually-colab/www/README.md

 ## Dev Setup

-1. Create a file `.env.local` and set the variables in `.env` to the development values
+1. Create a file `.env.development.local` and set the variables in `.env` to the development values

 ## Prod Setup